sahibnanda/Transit-System-Software-Application/README.md

 A java software application which mimics a transit system with a functional transit GUI implemented utilizing JavaFX.
 This project was completed in a group of 5 members in which the scrum framework was heavily emphasized.

 =====
-ADD INSTRUCTIONS FOR HOW TO RUN/USE YOUR PROGRAM HERE: e.g. What format should we use to input data or add data to events.txt?
-Anything else we need to know in order to use your program?
+INSTRUCTIONS FOR HOW TO RUN/USE YOUR PROGRAM HERE:
 =====
 To run our program, you must run Events.java which is the interface in which you can input information (the GUI).